-- A. NEW in 2020: The pitcher must begin the pitch with her pivot foot on the pitching plate.
+B. The pitcher must begin the pitch with her pivot foot on the pitching plate.
 The other foot can be on or any distance behind the pitching plate as long as it is not outside the 24" length of the pitching plate.
 While the hands are separate, she can assume the pitching position.
 Once the hands come together it is the beginning of the pitch and the pitcher can only make a forward movement.
 The first violation of this rule shall result in a warning for that team.
 Each succeeding violation by a pitcher from the warned team shall result in the umpire awarding a ball to the batter.
 It does not affect the position of base runners unless the ball that is called results in a walk.
-However, if the batter puts the ball in play on such pitch, the manager of the offensive team shall have the option to take the ball to the batter or the result of the play. - B. The pitcher's motion includes a pivot and a stride; in the act of delivering the ball, the pitcher must push off with the pivot foot from the pitcher's plate and take one step/stride forward toward the batter. - C. Having pushed off from the rubber, the rear pivot foot must stay in contact with the ground (not necessarily with the rubber) before the ball leaves the pitcher's hand (the "step and drag").
-The pivot foot cannot leave the ground and re-plant (this is known as a "crow hop," which is illegal). - D. The pitcher's delivery must be one continuous, smooth motion.
+However, if the batter puts the ball in play on such pitch, the manager of the offensive team shall have the option to take the ball to the batter or the result of the play.

+C. The pitcher's motion includes a pivot and a stride.
+In the act of delivering the ball, the pitcher must push off with the pivot foot from the pitcher's plate and take one step/stride forward toward the batter.

+D. Having pushed off from the rubber, the rear pivot foot must stay in contact with the ground (not necessarily with the rubber) before the ball leaves the pitcher's hand (the "step and drag").
+The pivot foot cannot leave the ground and re-plant (this is known as a "crow hop," which is illegal).

+E. The pitcher's delivery must be one continuous, smooth motion.
 The pitcher may make only one revolution of the throwing arm.

-- E. The pitcher may legally abort a pitch by stepping backward off the pitching rubber. - F. There is no such thing as a "balk" in softball.
+F. The pitcher may legally abort a pitch by stepping backward off the pitching rubber.

+G. There is no such thing as a "balk" in softball.
 If the pitcher drops the ball or otherwise delivers it in an unintentional manner, the batter is awarded a ball.
-Where stealing is permitted, the ball is live and runners may advance at their own risk. - g.
-Decisions on Umpire Rulings; Protests: See Sections A6, D8 and D9 - h.
-Verbal Interference: Verbal actions that confuse or distract fielders & pitchers, such as players in the dugout yelling "I got it" when a fly ball is hit, are prohibited.
-If the umpire rules verbal interference, it shall be assumed that the play (other than a double or triple play) in the judgment of the umpire will be made. - 4.
-Post Game handshake: After each game, all players and coaches on each team shall line up at home plate after each game to exchange handshakes (in Stanley cup style.)
+Where stealing is permitted, the ball is live and runners may advance at their own risk.

+g.
+Decisions on Umpire Rulings; Protests: See Sections A6, C7 and D8.

+4. Post Game - handshake: After each game, all players and coaches on each team shall line up at home plate after each game to exchange handshakes (in Stanley cup style.)
+Until further notice, however, all players and coaches on each team shall line up on the baseline nearest their dugout and tip their hat to the other team after each game.
 Any disrespectful or disruptive behavior by any player or coach during the post-game handshake must be reported to the PPBA and may result in a one game suspension.